 Association employees, including senior officers, can earn compensation above base salary through an annual success-sharing incentive plan.
 The term of the plan is each calendar year beginning January 1 through December 31.
 The plan is based upon the achievement of predetermined Association performance goals for return on assets, net loan growth, credit quality and delinquency volume.
 The plan places more emphasis on earnings (return on assets) than any other factor in the plan and is approved by the board of directors annually.
-All full-time employees that have been employed at least three months are eligible to earn an individual incentive up to 25.0 percent of their annual salary based upon their individual performance objectives.
-The following criteria is also used for determining eligibility for the incentive pay: (1) the Association must not be in default of the General Financing Agreement with the Farm Credit Bank of Texas; (2) the Association cannot receive an overall rating of "unsatisfactory" on credit administration by the Internal Credit Review and/or FCA examinations; (3) the employee's branch office cannot receive an overall rating of "unsatisfactory" on credit administration; (4) there must be material income from operations beyond what is needed to fund the incentive plan and; (5) eligible employees must receive an annual performance rating of "meets standard of good competent performance" on his/her individual performance review.
+All full-time employees that have been employed at least three months are eligible to earn an individual incentive up to 30 percent of their annual salary based upon their individual performance objectives.
+The following criteria is also used for determining eligibility for the incentive pay: (1) the Association must not be in default of the General Financing Agreement with the Farm Credit Bank of Texas; (2) the Association cannot receive an overall rating of "unsatisfactory" on credit administration by the Internal Credit Review and/or FCA examinations; (3) the employee's branch office cannot receive an overall rating of "unsatisfactory" on credit administration; (4) there must be material income from operations beyond what is needed to fund the incentive plan; and (5) eligible employees must receive an annual performance rating of "meets" on his/her individual performance review.

-Also included in the incentive plan is the opportunity to earn commissions.
-The Association participates in a program with an outside insurance entity to provide borrowers the opportunity to purchase credit life insurance.
-Association employees receive commissions from the outside insurance entity through the Association during the calendar year.
-The Association also participates in a program with AgSouth Farm Credit, ACA to provide borrowers with secondary housing loans.
-Association employees receive commissions based on the fee income received by the Association for loans closed under this program during the calendar year.
-Also, employees are eligible to receive commissions on leases originated through Farm Credit Leasing during the calendar year.
-Amounts paid under these plans are paid no later than January following the close of the plan term and are included in "Incentive" in the table on the following page.
+Association employees have the opportunity to earn commissions on revenue generated from sales of credit life, term life and crop insurance.
+The Association participates in a program with outside insurance companies to provide borrowers the opportunity to purchase the insurance.
+Employees who generate the insurance sales receive a portion of the commissions received by the Association.
+Amounts paid under these plans are paid no later than January following the close of the plan term and are included in "Other" in the table on the following page.

 The Association provides certain employees use of Association automobiles.
 The employees' personal use of these automobiles is governed by the Association's board-approved travel and vehicle policy as well as IRS rules.
 Employees assigned a vehicle are required to maintain a business mileage log.
 Personal use of these vehicles is calculated and reported in compliance with current IRS regulations.
-Amounts for personal use of an Association vehicle are included in "Deferred/Perquisite" in the table on the previous page.
-Employees who use their personal automobile for business purposes were reimbursed during 2014 at the IRS-approved rate of 56 cents per mile.
+Amounts for personal use of an Association vehicle are included in "Deferred/Perquisite" in the table below.

+Employees who use their personal automobile for business purposes were reimbursed during 2015 at the IRS-approved rate of 57.5 cents per mile.

 The Association's travel policy allows spousal travel in some instances.
 Travel expenses reimbursed for spousal travel are considered to be paid to the employee or director under a nonaccountable plan and are therefore included in their gross income or IRS Form 1099 in accordance with IRS guidelines.
-Amounts relating to reimbursed travel expenses are included in "Deferred/Perquisite" in the table on the following page.
+Amounts relating to reimbursed travel expenses are included in "Deferred/Perquisite" in the table below.